sitegui/backuper/server/docs/calls.md

 ## 4: commitChunk(string chunkId) -> ()
 Throws: NOT_LOGGED_IN, INVALID_SESSION, CORRUPTED_DATA
-Don't call it more than once for the same chunk upload session
+Don't call it more than once for the same chunk upload session This call will only return after the file is completely copied to final destination

 ## 5: cancelUpload(string uploadId) -> ()
 Throws: NOT_LOGGED_IN